AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-communications-introduction.md

 * Retrieve the type of security applied to a PDF document.
 * Return the security type applied to a PDF document.

-Both Signature APIs and Encryption APIs are [Synchronous APIs](#types-of-communications-apis-types).
+Signature APIs, Remove Signature APIs, Remove Signature Field APIs,  and Encryption APIs are [Synchronous APIs](#types-of-communications-apis-types).

 ### Document Utilities {#doc-utility}